 Ebrahim Raisi

 Story Stream

-Hojjat ol Eslam Ebrahim Raisi is the president-elect of Iran.
-He is a hardliner Shia cleric and headed Iran’s judiciary from 2019 to 2021.
-He is a potential successor to Supreme Leader Ayatollah Ali Khamenei.
+Hojjat ol Eslam Ebrahim Raisi was the president of Iran.
+He was a hardliner Shia cleric and headed Iran’s judiciary from 2019 to 2021.
+He was a potential successor to Supreme Leader Ayatollah Ali Khamenei.

+Ebrahim Raisi